Preceti/Fulgora-snapshot-generator/README.md

 "²" will start playing background sound, wind, and i tried to find the driest thunder, but it still sound a bit like there's rain too.

-"g" will start showing the day and night cycle for the planet
+"g" will start showing the day and night cycle for the planet , cells not impassable when activated have a little light shining now

 if "u" is the first key activated, it removes all points, allowing only manually placed points to be visible